LazyBreadManReal/TheBookKeepers/README.md

 # 📚 Bookkeeping Website

-A local bookkeeping web app powered by Node.js, MySQL, and XAMPP.
+A bookkeeping site for easy tracking of business income and expenses.

 ---